Single-source-class interpretation of the diffuse astrophysical neutrino flux: Methods and data used

 We assume that protons are injected from an acceleration zone with a differential (in energy) proton spectrum

-These protons will interact with a thermal target spectrum with temperature $T$ to produce secondary $\pi^+$, $\pi^-$, $K^+$ (leading kaon channel taken into account from \citet{Kachelriess:2007tr}), and neutrons in the optically thin (to $p\gamma$ interactions) regime.
+These protons will interact with a thermal target spectrum with temperature $T$ to produce secondary $\pi^+$, $\pi^-$, $K^+$ (leading kaon channel taken into account from \cite{Hummer:2010vx}; see also \cite{Lipari:2007su}, where different kaon production channels are quantitatively compared), and neutrons in the optically thin (to $p\gamma$ interactions) regime.
 This means that protons interact at most once, and secondary neutrons, which are electrically neutral, can escape the source and will decay into neutrinos via the channel $n \rightarrow p + e^- + \bar \nu_e$ on their path towards Earth.
 Note that in optically thick sources, the $\pi^-$ to $\pi^+$ ratio can be strongly enhanced, which can affect observable signatures such as the Glashow resonance~\citep{Biehl:2016psj}.

 In practice, the assumed in-source spectrum in \equ{pinj} corresponds to the injection spectrum if the dominant radiation processes are energy-independent, such as adiabatic cooling, free-streaming escape or the dynamical timescale.
-Energy-dependent radiation processes will have an imprint on the proton spectrum, and, similarly, different specific acceleration mechanisms, such as magnetized reconnection~\citep{Zhang:2021akj,Zhang:2023lvw,Chernoglazov:2023ksi,Fiorillo:2023dts}.
+Energy-dependent radiation processes will have an imprint on the proton acceleration spectrum, and, similarly, different specific acceleration mechanisms, such as magnetized reconnection~\citep{Zhang:2021akj,Zhang:2023lvw,Chernoglazov:2023ksi,Fiorillo:2023dts}.
 These could offer alternative explanations for the neutrino spectral break~\citep{Karavola:2026rpg}, as we will discuss in Sec.~\ref{sec:discussion} -- but can be effectively described in our model, as we will demonstrate.
+A spectral break in the proton spectrum can also arise in optically thick (to $p\gamma$ interactions) sources.
+Since such a break appears at the $p\gamma$ threshold energy, it just changes the interpretation of $\alpha_p$ as in-source (instead of injection) spectral index and does not introduce additional spectral features.

 Pions will decay into muons, where we distinguish four species, $\mu^+_L$, $\mu^+_R$, $\mu^-_L$, $\mu^-_R$, to account for helicity-dependent muon decays~\citep{Lipari:2007su}.
 The muons then decay further into neutrinos, which can escape from the source.
 We take into account that the (charged) secondary muons, pions, and kaons, beyond a species-dependent critical energy (see below), may lose energy faster than they decay by synchrotron losses in magnetic fields $B$.
 We therefore produce all secondaries explicitly and use steady-state solvers for the secondary cooling to maintain accurate flavor ratios through the neutrino production chain, assuming that the cooling and decay is faster than the dynamical timescale of the system or adiabatic cooling, if applicable.\footnote{NeuCosmA can solve the coupled differential equation system for all species both with a time-dependent and steady-state method.
 For observables on linear scales, such as flavor ratios, the time-dependent implicit solvers produce less accurate results.
 We therefore use the steady-state method here.} Overall, neutrinos are produced from the secondary pions, muons, kaons or neutrons, determining their spectral shape to leading order, see e. g.
 App.~A in \citet{Baerwald:2011ee} for a detailed example for gamma-ray bursts.